pytorch/torchtune/docs/source/tutorials/datasets.rst

 wheel" to guide LLM generation for a particular use case.
 Many publicly shared open-source datasets have become popular for fine-tuning LLMs and serve as a great starting point to train your model.
 We support several widely used datasets to help quickly bootstrap your fine-tuning.
-Let's walk through how to set up the Stanford Alpaca dataset for fine-tuning.
+Let's walk through how to set up a common one for fine-tuning.

-You can easily specify to use the Alpaca dataset directly from the config file:
+You can easily specify a dataset directly from the config file:

 .. code-block:: yaml